Multiple generalized cluster structures on $D(\text{GL}_n)$: Compatibility

-Now, the contributions of \eqref{eq:theg} and \eqref{eq:ffs} cancel each other out (remember that the condition $\bar{\alpha}_{t-1}^2 \leq \bar{\alpha}_{p-1}^1$ is satisfied for all blocks, for this is a consequence of the assumption $\psi \neq h_{jj}$).
+Now, the contributions of equations \eqref{eq:theg} and \eqref{eq:ffs} cancel each other out (note that the condition $\bar{\alpha}_{t-1}^2 \leq \bar{\alpha}_{p-1}^1$ is satisfied for all blocks, for this is a consequence of the assumption $\psi \neq h_{jj}$).
 Thus the result follows. \end{proof}